top of page

 BRACKET LEVELS:

-There is also (2) an intermediate bracket (with problems from V3-V5) and (3) an advanced bracket (with problems V6 and up).
-The advanced bracket in the competition goes all the way up to a problem or two in the V9-10 range.
+There is also (2) an intermediate bracket (with problems from V2-V4) and (3) an advanced bracket (with problems V4-V6).
+And (4) an elite bracket (V6+).
+The elite bracket in the competition goes all the way up to a problem or two in the V9-10 range.

 RULES